Pethaudi/JKU_SDS_WEB/README.md

 ## this is a repo for research purposes

 ## INFO
+(more infos about the project you find under: info.md)

 1. start the project with: npm start
 (you must have browser sync installed)